Bad Rotenfels: Religion

 Until 1891, the only Catholic parish church for the entire region was the St. Lawrence parish church in Rotenfels.
 The present church dates from the Baroque era in the 17th century, with the interior dating from the 18th century.
-At the turnoff in Rotenfels to the hamlet of Winkel, the tiny one-room St. Sebastian chapel was built from 1747-1752 with an open porch and roof turret.
+At the turnoff in Rotenfels to the hamlet of Winkel, the tiny one-room St. Sebastian chapel was built from 1747 to 1752 with an open porch and roof turret.
 (It remains an active chapel today.)
 All of the area parishes came under the newly founded Archdiocese of Freiburg in 1821/1827 and assigned to the Murgtal Office of the Dean.

 The Evangelical Lutherans (Protestants) were driven out of the area in the 18th century but moved back in again to the Rotenfels area in the 19th century.
 They formed their own community and built their own church in 1891.
 This church was destroyed in the Second World War but rebuilt in 1953.
 The community, including all of the Protestants in the modern districts of Gaggenau and in Rastatt, belong to the Evangelical Church District of Baden-Baden.

 Sites

 In 1818 Margrave Wilhelm of Baden and his 2nd wife Luise Karoline) turned the former site of Rotenfels spa into a country chateau.
 From 1818 to 1827, the building was redesigned by Friedrich Weinbrenner in classical portico style.
-It remained a country residence until the 1970s, when the Academy purchased the building for its use.
+It remained a country residence until the 1970s, when the academy purchased the building for its use.

 Bad Rotenfels includes a large park on the south side of the river against the forest which hosts a number of significant historical ruins and hot springs, including military fortifications dating back to the 16th century, as well as a memorial to a Nazi labor camp where some 1,600 prisoners were housed and used for forced labor.
 The park includes outdoor sports facilities, hiking trails, a beer garden, mini-golf, and marked nature paths with historical markers.